-To adopt the budget, work programme and annual report.
-To adopt the final budget and the establishment Plan.
+to adopt the budget and the establishment plan, the multiannual and annual work programmes, the annual report and multiannual staff policy plan.
 To give an opinion on the final accounts.

 Executive Director

 Appointed by the Administrative Board from a list of at least two candidates proposed by the Commission.